Case Study · AutoScout24 · Search & Discovery

 What I directly drove, and what stayed shared

-My role was to lead the design problem across multiple phases: clarify what the card should optimise for, validate the riskiest tradeoffs, and help turn repeated findings into a rollout direction.
+I led the design problem across multiple phases: clarify what the card should optimise for, validate the riskiest tradeoffs, and help turn repeated findings into rollout direction.

 What I directly drove